debops/debops/docs/ansible/roles/prometheus_server/index.rst

 project of the Cloud Native Computing Foundation, along with Kubernetes and Envoy.
 Ansible roles ``debops.prometheus_exporter``, ``debops.prometheus_alertmanager``
-and ``debops.prometheus_server`` allow you to manage a Prometheus server and / or access remotely to Prometheus exporters and / or Prometheus alertmanagers in other hosts.
+and ``debops.prometheus_server`` allow you to manage a Prometheus server and / or access remotely to Prometheus exporters and / or Prometheus Alertmanagers in other hosts.

 ``debops.prometheus_server`` role is the "server" part - it installs ``prometheus`` Debian package, and configures access to the server with ``nginx`` basic authentication.
-After that, you can use :ref:`debops.prometheus_exporter` role to install and configure prometheus exporters in other hosts for collect metrics.
-Also you can use :ref:`debops.prometheus_alertmanager` role to install and configure prometheus alertmanager in order to include logic to silence alerts and also to forward them to email, Slack, or notification services such as PagerDuty.
+After that, you can use :ref:`debops.prometheus_exporter` role to install and configure Prometheus exporters on other hosts to collect metrics.
+Also you can use the :ref:`debops.prometheus_alertmanager` role to install and configure Prometheus Alertmanager in order to include logic to silence alerts and also to forward them to email, Slack, or notification services such as PagerDuty.

-``debops.prometheus_server`` configure by default node exporter and alertmanager scrape configurations with file-based service discovery mechanism that is used by :ref:`debops.prometheus_exporter` and :ref:`debops.prometheus_alertmanager` roles.
+``debops.prometheus_server`` by default configures node exporter and Alertmanager scrape configurations with file-based service discovery mechanism that is used by the :ref:`debops.prometheus_exporter` and :ref:`debops.prometheus_alertmanager` roles.

 .. __: https://en.wikipedia.org/wiki/Prometheus_(software)